SmartMario1/PDDLGraphBenchmark/README.md

 # GraphHTGBenchmark
- HTG PDDL benchmark with graph problems
+ HTG PDDL benchmark with graph problems.
+The problems are divided in folders named upperbound_plan_length-amount_of_nodes.